fractalbass/data_science/_posts/2023-11-23-data_science_37.md

 "True" random numbers are not predictable.
 Also, sequences of true random numbers are not generally repeatable on demand.
 Stochastic algorithms would not be repeatable if they relied on truly random numbers.
 And, without repeatability, algorithms that use stochastic processes would be very difficult to test and results would be impossible to confirm.

 Digital computers are deterministic machines.
 Digital circuitry alone is not capable of creating truly random numbers (unless it is malfunctioning).
 Nature, however, is full of sources of randomness.
 To come up with true random numbers computers use devices called true random number generators or TRNGs.
 These devices usually involve some physical and analog source of entropy.
-True random number generators are very useful when it comes to cybersecurity.
+True random number generators play a critical role when it comes to cybersecurity.
 An interesting example of one elaborate TRNG was created by the cybersecurity company Cloudflare in 2017.
 [You can read more about it here](https://www.cloudflare.com/learning/ssl/lava-lamp-encryption/).
 For simplicity, speed and repeatability, computers typically rely on algorithms called pseudo-random number generators, often called PRNGs.
 PRNGs involve a random seed to start with.
 We will see some examples next.

 IBM developed a PRNG in the late 1960s called RANDU.
 This once highly regarded PRNG used this formula: